yoitsbenc/dotfiles/README.md

 In the constant quest to make every machine in your image you'll need *nix config files.
 This repo contains all of the "must have" features in a really easy to install package.

 ## Install
-Simply run `rake` or `rake install` or `rake all:install` from within the repository.
+Simply run script/setup from within the repository.
 Install happens according to `~/` paths.
-We'll try to keep what's there, but chance are whatever bad decisions you made prior to installing these dotfiles will be forever gone. #yolo
+We'll try to keep what's there, but chance are whatever bad decisions you made prior to installing these dotfiles will be forever gone.
+#yolo

 Note: You want to make sure the repository exists in a stable and convenient place.
 Once installed, the repository cannot be moved or deleted without causing serious instability.
 Be sure to run a clean uninstall before deleting or moving the configuration.